The efficient certification of knottedness and Thurston norm

 Let $(M, \gamma)$ be a sutured manifold with a handle structure ${\cal H}$.
 Let $S$ be a standard surface properly embedded in $M$.
 We say that $S$ is {\sl boundary-oriented} if each elementary disc $D$ of $S$ that intersects $\partial M$ is assigned a transverse orientation, and, at each point in $\partial S$ where two elementary discs intersect, their transverse orientations agree.

 We note that the Conditions 1, 2, $3'$, $4$ and $5'$ in Section 5.2 only depend on a transverse orientation on $S$ near $\partial S$.
 Hence, they continue to make sense for a boundary-oriented surface $S$, even when $S$ does not admit a global transverse orientation.
 We say that a boundary-oriented standard surface satisfying Conditions 1, 2, $3'$, $4$ and $5'$ is {\sl boundary-regulated}.
 Thus, the only difference between regulated and boundary-regulated surfaces is that regulated surfaces have a global transverse orientation, whereas boundary-regulated surfaces have a transverse orientation specified only over a subset of the surface.
+Specifically, we have the following observation.

+{\bf Lemma 7.1.} {\sl A regulated surface is exactly a boundary-regulated surface with a transverse orientation that restricts to the given transverse orientation on the elementary discs that intersect $\partial M$.}

+As the decomposing surfaces in our sutured manfiold hierarchy are necessarily transversely oriented, we will want to realise them as regulated surfaces.

 In this section, we will develop a theory of boundary-regulated surfaces.
 But first, we recall some of the main points of classical normal surface theory.

 6pt {\caps 7.2.
 Normal surface vectors} 6pt

 Let ${\cal H}$ be a handle structure for a 3-manifold $M$.
 It is well known that normal surfaces properly embedded in $M$ may be described as solutions to a system of linear equations, as follows.